jidud/cs100-project/README.md

  <!-- > * What are the features that the project provides? -->
 #### Project features
  <!-- > This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted. -->
+In this project, movies will be sorted and categorized into their respective genres.
+The program will display movies using under certain genres/subgenres.
+A user will be able to provide a name of a movie and the application will return a list of movies that are similar to the provided movie.

  >
  > You also need to set up an empty project board using GitHub projects (board view).
 Make sure you add the board under your project repository.
 You should also have a Product Backlog and In testing columns added.
  > ## Phase II